ff6347/gestalten-in-code/chance/p5js/chance-contrast/index.md

 title: Hairy Story
 tags: [P5.js, Law of Causality, Law of Connected-Elements, Law of Relativity of Properties, Form, Grid, Interaction, Repeat]
 permalink: /Chance/Contrast/
-summary: Arcsin random position built a irregular grid.
+summary: Arcs in random position built a irregular grid.
 ---
 Arc motion built a grid that shows chaos and order at the same time through the dark and bright corners at the top and bottom of the square in the diagonal spaces.